The AeroPress is a great option for on-the-go coffee as it only takes about 10 seconds to three minutes to brew.

 The 5 best coffee beans for AeroPress

-When using AeroPress, it is important to know what flavors are in your coffee because it brings out those flavors like never before.
+When using AeroPress, knowing what flavors are in your coffee is important because it brings out those flavors like never before.

 So, it is important to understand the flavor profile before deciding on a type of coffee.
 Let’s break down some of my favorite coffees to use with AeroPress.